 Trend Identification - Standardized forms gather consistent information and improve incident management around the globe.
 This allows for better trending and improved visibility of areas/activities that need help/resources.

-If you need help calculating your company's DART rate, please call (720) 547-5102.
+If you need help calculating your company's DART rate, please call us at (720) 547-5102.